Al-Badr (Jammu and Kashmir): Designation as terrorist organisation

 On 1 July 2002 Al-Badr was banned by India under The Unlawful Activities (Prevention) Act, 2004.
-On 27 April 2005 State Department of United States Government identified Al-Badr as a terrorist organisation in its list of 40 Foreign Terrorist Organisations.
-Al-Badr is currently on the U.S. State Department list of Designated Foreign Terrorist Organisations.
+In April 2005 State Department of United States Government identified Al-Badr as a terrorist organisation in its list of 40 Designated Foreign Terrorist Organisations.

 Location

 The Islamic fundamentalist group Al-Badr operates covert Al Badr training camps in Pakistan to train Pakistani civilians to serve as fighters in the conflict in Kashmir.

 Group has training camps in the Mansehra area of North West Frontier Province (NWFP) in Pakistan, and in Kotli and Muzaffarabad in Azad Kashmir.

 In the 1990s, militants trained at al-Badr camp in the use of RDX and C4 explosives.
 Shaukat Ahmed Khan, the author of an article about the camps, in the Times of India, said he was kidnapped from his home in India by recruiters for the camp; and that when he made clear he wasn't interested in fighting on behalf of Al Badr those running the camp cut out his tongue, and cut off his right hand.
 He said they spared his life because he was a fellow Muslim.